+Topical Existing Condition and Problems

+area/issu

+е

-Topical Existing Condition and Problems area/issu е DNR Western Ecosystems Technology, Inc. (WEST) has completed a Review of Natural Rare Plant Occurrence and Big Game Movement, which is included as Heritage Attachment G. The goal of the desktop survey was to determine the Program - likelihood for special status plant species to occur within the Facility Area Special Extent.
-Status Plants Of the 38 sensitive plant species known to occur with Yakima County, five species were classified as likely to occur and five were classified as possible to occur within the Facility Area Extent.
+DNR Natural Heritage Program - Special Status Plants Western Ecosystems Technology, Inc. (WEST) has completed a Review of Rare Plant Occurrence and Big Game Movement, which is included as Attachment G. The goal of the desktop survey was to determine the likelihood for special status plant species to occur within the Facility Area Extent.
+Of the 38 sensitive plant species known to occur with Yakima County, five species were classified as likely to occur and five were classified as possible to occur within the Facility Area Extent.
 See Table 4.8-1 below for a list of the species.
+The Applicant is preparing a survey of rare plants to identify special status plants occurring on the Martinez Property.
+This study is being completed based on feedback from EFSEC and the Department of Natural Resources.
+The Applicant will provide a report of the survey to EFSEC upon completion.